Technology (Tutorials, Opinions, & More)

 3. B.) Use a small abrasive sandpaper (like a nail file) and rub it against the rubber pad's inside button area.
 This sometimes can "renew" the pad to expose a better connection from the rubber to the circuit.
 I assume there's a conductive element made in the button's material and this is why exposing a fresh layer will work.
 Do not scrape off much, you don't want to ruin the remote.

 3. C.) Use a conductive paint.
 Apply this paint to the rubber pad's inside button area.
 This will establish a better connection from the rubber to the circuit.
 This method offers the least amount of permanent damage to the rubber pad and is most recommended.
-Remember, never apply anything to the circuit other than rubbing alcohol.

 4. Troubleshoot other areas on the circuit board